Understanding Society

 The Middle Classes – How Nice are We!

-There’s a lot of people that won’t admit it; there’s a lot of people who aren’t comfortable with the idea; there’s a lot of people who don’t think they truly belong, there’s a lot of people who even refuse to accept the social distinction.
+There are a lot of people who won’t admit it; a lot who aren’t comfortable with the idea; a lot who don’t think they truly belong; a lot who even refuse to accept the social distinction.
 I’m referring to the existence of the middle classes.
-Class –…
+Class – it can be divisive and emotive.
+“I still…

 • Branded Like a Fool?